deislabs/containerd-wasm-shims/deployments/k3d/README.md

 ## How build get started from source
 - `make install-k3d`: will install k3d
 - `make up`: will build the shims and the k3d kubernetes cluster
-- `make deploy`: will deploy our runtime classes, services, and deployments of Wasm workloads.
-You can find these manifests in [the workloads directory](../workloads).
 - `make test`: will make a curl call to our deployed service
 - `make clean`: will tear down the cluster